wawachief/DigiQt/README.md

 # Instruction set

-DigiQt offers the *Digirule 2A, 2B & 2U* instruction set.
+DigiQt offers the *Digirule 2A and 2U instruction set.
 Choose in the button the model corresponding to the hardware you want to simulate.

 # Assembler Quick guide